 - ATM access

 The Final Verdict

-The Discover Cashback Checking account is not going to yield the most rewards on your spending.
+The Discover Cashback Debit account is not going to yield the most rewards on your spending.
 It cannot match the potential rewards earnings from a top-notch cash back credit card.

 As a checking account, however, it is a decent option because of its low fees with no stringent balance requirements.
 The ability to earn cash back is a small bonus for people who don't like to use credit cards.

 If you’re a heavy cash user, you might want to choose another account that offers ATM fee reimbursements.

 Similarly, if you already have a few rewards credit cards that offer more than 1% cash back, you're better off with a different checking account that might have more features.